 - Don Juan is a famous Spanish lover who was rumored to be very good in bed.

 Learn to use the Prefix RE– to quickly increase your English vocabulary here > The Prefix RE – 60 examples (Definitions, Free PDF, Video)

 FAQ Is it good at English or good in English?

 Good at English is more natural.
 The same way we say that someone is good at baseball, we omit the gerund “playing” but the meaning doesn’t change.

 If someone is good at English we can feel that they are good at using English.
 [Speaking, reading, writing] We are referring to English as a topic of study.

 Daisuke: “I need to send an email to our office in Toronto.”

 Mariko: “Ask Mr. Tanaka to help you write it, he’s good at English.”

 You may hear Good IN used when the meaning of good is high quality.
 Please read these examples.
 The adjective phrase “good in” doesn’t mean skilled in these sentences.

-Last year was challenging but try to focus on things that were good in 2021.
+- Last year was challenging but try to focus on things that were good in the past 12 months.
 If you look hard you can find them!